 Shopping for groceries can be really time-consuming, and while convenient and fast meal options may come cheap, they also tend to be pretty unhealthy.
 Luckily, more and more options are popping up to help maximize the value of your time.
-AmazonFresh was started back in 2007 (in limited markets) by the world’s most popular online marketplace and aims to deliver you fresh ingredients at a price and time that works best for you.
+AmazonFresh was started in 2007 (in limited markets) by the world’s most popular online marketplace, and aims to deliver you fresh groceries at a price and time that works best for you.

-As a result of Amazon acquiring Whole Foods, you can now order Whole Foods items through AmazonFresh.
-This is a new addition as of August 28, 2017.
+Also, as a result of Amazon acquiring Whole Foods, you can order Whole Foods items through AmazonFresh.

 How Much Does AmazonFresh Cost?

-On the other hand, packaged products like Doritos chips cost $4.49 at Vons and just $3.98 on AmazonFresh, while Philadelphia Cream Cheese was $3.99 at Vons and $2.99 on AmazonFresh.
+On the other hand, packaged products like Doritos cost $4.49 at Vons and just $3.98 on AmazonFresh, while Philadelphia Cream Cheese was $3.99 at Vons and $2.99 on AmazonFresh.
 On average, I found that packaged foods were 15% to 30% cheaper, which helped shift the total average cost closer than I had expected.
-After comparing several orders, the cost of using AmazonFresh was less than 10% more than that of a traditional grocery chain.
+After comparing several orders, the average cost of goods on AmazonFresh was less than 10% higher than that of a traditional grocery chain.

 If you’re familiar with browsing and shopping on Amazon, you should have no issues locating items in Fresh.
-Items are broken up into traditional grocery store categories, such as “Breads & Bakery,” “Deli,” “Produce,” etc., and you can even narrow down food results based on things like “Kosher,” “Gluten-Free,” or “Organic.”
+Items in the grocery delivery service are broken up into traditional store categories, such as “Breads & Bakery,” “Deli,” “Produce,” etc., and you can even narrow down food results based on things like “Kosher,” “Gluten-Free,” or “Organic.”
 Here in the Los Angeles area, they even had a section titled “Local Market,” with specialty items from local spots, such as The Cheese Store of Beverly Hills.

 Once you have a cart full of AmazonFresh items, just reserve a delivery time and check out.
 You’ll be prompted to choose a delivery day (based on availability) and select either “Doorstep Delivery” for a three-hour delivery window which you do not have to be present for, or “Attended Delivery” for a one-hour window when you will be available to take the delivery.
 Nearly all of the time slots during the week were open for each of my orders, making delivery quite convenient.

 I opted for Doorstep Delivery in each of my three test orders and had no issues with the USPS truck rolling up and dropping off our bright green insulated bags.
-Each AmazonFresh bag is durable plastic and includes ice packets to help keep your produce fresh until you bring the order inside.
-(You can leave delivery bags outside to be picked up during the next order.)
+Each AmazonFresh bag is made of durable plastic and includes ice packs to help keep your produce fresh until you bring the order inside.
+You can leave delivery bags outside to be picked up during the next order.

-The produce quality was surprisingly good.
-I ordered an array of broccoli, tomatoes, carrots, celery, onions, ginger and much more.
-Each and every one was without blemishes and seemed to be hand picked to make sure it was of the highest quality.
-Your mileage may vary depending on your location of course, but I had no problems with any produce delivered throughout the month.
-The only issue I did have was with a couple items not being available for a week, including packaged broccoli florets and a bag of avocados.
-This first world problem simply led me to get whole broccoli and avoid guacamole for a week.
-But for the most part, each packaged and produce item showed up without the damage or flaws that you might be concerned about with a delivery service.
+However, I did have a problem with a couple items not being available for a week, including packaged broccoli florets and a bag of avocados.
+This first world problem simply led me to get whole broccoli and abstain from guacamole for a bit.
+But for the most part, each packaged and produce item showed up without the damage or flaws one might be concerned about with a delivery service.